-We are often asked about the health benefits of grass-fed meat.
-One of the resources we find useful is the Eat Wild website.
-This is a great source for research-based information on the benefits of not only grass fed meat but of eggs and dairy products.
-Our 7 Research-based Reasons list is adapted from a USDA and Clemson University, SC (2009) joint study (S.K.
-Duckett et al, Journal of Animal Science, June 2009).
-A similar, longer version of this list can be found on the Eat Wild Health Benefits topic.
+We are often asked about the health benefits of grass fed lamb and grass fed goat meat.
+One of the resources we find useful is the Eat Wildwebsite.
+This is a great source for research-based information on the benefits of not only grass fed lamb and goat meat but of eggs and dairy products.

-- Higher in beta-carotene: Pasture-fed ruminants may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
-Vitamin A is important for many body functions including vision, bone growth, cell division and the immune function.
+Higher in beta-carotene: Grass fed ruminants such as lamb and goat may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
+Vitamin A is important for many body functions including vision, bone growth, cell division, and immune function.

-- Higher in vitamin E (alpha-tocopherol): Pasture-fed ruminants may have 4 times the vitamin E than grain-fed.
+Higher in vitamin E (alpha-tocopherol): Grass fed ruminants may have 4 times the vitamin E than grain-fed.
 Vitamin E has been associated with a lower risk of heart disease and cancer.

-- Higher in the minerals calcium, magnesium, and potassium: These minerals are important to maintain bones, nerves and muscles and helps blood to clot.
-Potassium helps lower the risk for high blood pressure.
+Higher in the minerals calcium, magnesium, and potassium: These minerals are important to maintain bones, nerves, and muscles and helps blood to clot.
+Potassium helps lower the risk of high blood pressure.

-For more interesting research and general information on health benefits explore the Eat Wild website.
+For more interesting research and general information on the health benefits of grass fed goat meat and lamb meat explore the Eat Wild website.